-The BBP Green Building Management Working Group, chaired by Justin Snoxall of British Land, was tasked with capturing the learning developed by the BBP members in running such groups and distilling it into practical guidance for the wider industry.
+The BBP Green Building Management Working Group, formerly chaired by Justin Snoxall of British Land, was tasked with capturing the learning developed by the BBP members in running such groups and distilling it into practical guidance for the wider industry.

 The result is the BBP Green Building Management Toolkit, which provides guidance on how to establish and run a Green Building Management Group (GBMG) and by doing so effectively manage, monitor and record environmental improvements in a commercial building.
 In developing this Toolkit, we have sought to produce comprehensive, yet flexible guidance, which allows different buildings and stakeholders to adopt tools which are appropriate for them.